When do I start using SNAP with my students?

-When do Chilliwack teachers need to enter data in ePAS?
+When do Chilliwack teachers need to enter data?

 Are there specific considerations for students with special needs or behaviour concerns?

 SNAP can be easily differentiated to suit individual needs.
-Students on an IEP can comfortably work at their own level and you will be able to indicate that they have an IEP in ePAS.
-For students who have adaptations in place but who do not have a formal IEP, you can note any pertinent information in the “variables box” provided in ePAS.
+Students on an IEP can comfortably work at their own level and you will be able to indicate that they have an IEP.
+For students who have adaptations in place but who do not have a formal IEP, you can note any pertinent information in the comments.
 These students might not be proficient in all areas, however, your brief explanation should indicate how their learning was accommodated.